IsakLindgren/IsakLindgren/README.md

 ---

 ### 👨‍💻: About Me :
+👋 My name is Isak Lindgren

-👨‍🎓 I am a Highschool student in the Thecnology programme at Realgymnasiet in Sweden
+👨‍🎓 I am a Highschool student in the Thechnology programme at Realgymnasiet in Sweden

 - 📜 I'm Learning how to code programs and websites.
 - 🔍 I like to learn about different technologies, and how they work.